PathVisio/libGPML/README.md

 Acknowledgments
 ---------------

-The development of libPathVisio was supported in largely by funding from ...
+The development of libGPML was supported in largely by funding from ...

 <br>
 <div align="center">